Lokesh-Repository/Lokesh-Repository/README.md

 ## Get in Touch

 I'm always open to collaboration and new opportunities!
-Feel free to reach out to me via [Email](mailto:lokeshlokey26@gmail.com) or connect with me on [My Portfolio](https://lokesh-repository.github.io/my-portfolio/).
+Feel free to connect with me on [My Portfolio](https://slokesh.me).

 ## Support Me